 Target settlement populations have been informed by local, regional and national planning policy.
 As the City and County Development Plans are updated, Uisce Éireann will incorporate and take account of the growth rates set out in these Plans in our demand projection.
+The envisaged growth rate for Galway City and suburbs is 53% between now and 2040.
 Further details of the population forecasts are provided in Table 3.8.
+These figures will be reviewed for the next iteration of our National Water Resources Plan (NWRP), when Local Authority Development Plans are adopted.